How to Be an Organization that Cares: Strategizing Self-Care in BusinessesJul 22, 2022

 - Set policies and procedures for workplace harassment, including a zero-tolerance policy, that sets the tone for an open and inclusive work community.

 - Commit to a company boundary plan to create a culture that prioritizes work-life balance.
-Don’t forget to set a Right to Disconnect Policy to comply with Bill 27, the new Working for Workers Act.

 - Create flexible work policies to allow employees to attend medical appointments, therapy, etc., to care for children, and to protect the other roles in their lives as needed.